surprisetalk/writings/essays/PostgreSQL: Indexes.md

 "Wow, how clever!
 In that case, could you help me find _Frog Blood 6_?"

-The librarian quickly looks through each library card alphabetically to until she finds _Frog Blood 6_.
+The librarian sifts through the stack of index cards in a very strange pattern.
+Although there are hundreds of cards there, she only looks at 4-5 cards before finding _Frog Blood 6_.
 After writing down its location, she says, "I'll be right back."

 _26 seconds later._